 Firstly, BMI is a poor indicator of health and cannot accurately identify whether a person is at a healthy body weight because it fails to distinguish between fat and muscle or to consider fat distribution.

 Patients who have lost a considerable amount of weight are likely to struggle with excess skin.
 That is because the skin stretches and loses its elasticity with weight gain.
 The skin is then unable to contract and shrink to support the patient’s new figure.
-While extensive weight loss is a great achievement, the excitement can be undermined by the unsightly and uncomfortable excess skin encasing the smaller body.
+While extensive weight loss is a great achievement, the excitement can be undermined by the uncomfortable and often debilitating excess skin encasing and hanging from the now smaller body.

 You may be a good candidate for Cosmetic or Reconstructive Surgery if you are in good health, have realistic expectations and know the risks of the procedure you are considering.
-Contouring procedures, like a Tummy Tuck, are not weight loss procedures.
-If you need to lose weight before plastic surgery, then you should be close to or have plateaued at your desired sustainable weight well before the procedure.
-Smoking can also sabotage your surgery as nicotine constricts blood vessels and oxygen, hindering the healing process and increasing your risk of infection.
-Smokers face an increased risk of complications under anaesthesia; therefore, you need to give up smoking and all nicotine-based products well before surgery.
+Contouring procedures, like an Abdominoplasty (more commonly known as a Tummy Tuck), are not weight loss procedures.
+If you need to lose weight before plastic surgery, then you should be close to or have plateaued at your sustainable weight well before the procedure.
+Smoking can also sabotage your surgery as nicotine constricts blood vessels reducing oxygen levels at the surgical sites, hindering the healing process and increasing your risk of complications.
+Smokers also face an increased risk of complications under anaesthesia; therefore, you need to give up smoking and all nicotine-based products well before surgery.

 Some common combinations include:

-However, Thigh Lifts (Thighplasty) is a procedure which Dr Dona never combines with any other operation.
+However, Thigh Lifts (Thighplasty or Thigh Lipectomy) is a procedure which Dr Dona never combines with any other operation.
 Thigh Lift Surgery is a major operation with greater potential for post-operative complications.
-Combining this with another procedure would lead to a more complex and demanding recovery, which can ultimately compromise the quality of your results.
+Combining this with another procedure would lead to a more complex and demanding recovery, which can compromise the quality of your results.

 Ultimately, Dr Dona will begin with the areas that most concern the patient and then continue in stages depending on the degree of concern and other considerations, such as lifestyle, financial and health constraints.